cen4010-fa21-g06/Group06/M4/readme.md

 3. User privacy: This includes protecting user data from unauthorized access or theft, as well as ensuring that user data is not shared with third parties without the user's consent.
 4. Availability: This includes ensuring that the app is always accessible to users, and that any disruptions or downtime are minimized.
 5. Intellectual property: This includes protecting any trademarks, patents, or other intellectual property that the app may have, as well as ensuring that the app does not infringe on the intellectual property of others.
+6. 2) Yes, passwords are encrypted in the database for the RememberAll mobile app.
+We use industry-standard encryption techniques, such as bcrypt , to securely hash and store passwords, ensuring that they are not stored in plaintext and are protected against unauthorized access.
+3)  Input data validation is implemented in the search bar of the Reminder mobile app to prevent potential security vulnerabilities.
+The validation is implemented using secure coding practices and libraries, such as input validation functions provided by the programming language or framework being used, to ensure that only valid and safe data is processed by the application.
+The following validation steps are taken:
+•	Length validation: Input data is checked to ensure that it falls within an acceptable length range to prevent buffer overflow attacks or data truncation issues.
+•	Type validation: Input data is validated to ensure that it conforms to the expected data type, such as string or integer, to prevent data type mismatch vulnerabilities.
+•	Format validation: Input data is checked to ensure that it adheres to the expected format, such as alphanumeric characters only, to prevent injection attacks or other malicious data manipulation.
+•	Sanitization: Input data is sanitized to remove any potentially malicious characters or scripts to prevent cross-site scripting attacks or other code injection attacks.

 2.7 Self-check Adherence to original Non- functional specs Checklist